Follow these simple steps to learn how to meditate—and to troubleshoot any issues that arise.

 - Put on music, if that helps to calm you before beginning to meditate.
 Turn it off once you begin.

-- Set a digital (nonticking) timer.
+- Set a digital (non-ticking) timer.
 Start with five minutes and work your way up to 10, then 15, and eventually 20.
 It will probably take weeks or months to lengthen the time you practice.
 Try not to put yourself on a schedule.
 Whatever your pace, it's fine.

--l Breathe normally through your nose, with your mouth closed.
+- Breathe normally through your nose, with your mouth closed.
 Your eyes can be open or closed.
 Focus on the breath moving in and out of your nostrils, or on the rise and fall of your belly.

 - When you notice your mind wandering, bring it gently back to the breath.
 Be careful not to drift off; this will be tempting, especially if you're lying down.
 While shutting off your mind is not the goal of meditation, neither is judging the meditative process.
 No matter what feelings or thoughts you have, simply bring your focus back to the breath again.
 And again.

-Why it happens It's a natural response when you're relaxed.
+Why it happens: It's a natural response when you're relaxed.

-Why it happens You may need to adjust your body, or you may just be tired or restless.
+Why it happens: You may need to adjust your body, or you may just be tired or restless.
 Remember that it's fine to meditate sitting in a chair or lying down (as long as you don't fall asleep).

-How to work with it "Just sitting still is an enormous challenge for most of us," Bodian says.
+How to work with it: "Just sitting still is an enormous challenge for most of us," Bodian says.
 "If you're truly experiencing an urgent pain, move to a more stable position.
 But notice if it is just restlessness and if so, try to sit with it."
 You also may want to try a walking meditation.

-I feel nothing special.
+Meditation Problem: I don't feel anything special.

 Why it happens Your preconceived notions about what meditation is may be getting in your way.

 Your experience of meditation is very personal.
 For some people, it is simply becoming aware of the thoughts that have always raced through their minds.
-For others, meditating is a feeling of intense concentration, and for still others it is a deeply relaxed yet highly alert state.
-The truth is, each meditator probably gets a taste of each of these states -- and many others -- in the course of a session.
+For others, meditating is a feeling of intense concentration, and for others, it is a deeply relaxed yet highly alert state.
+The truth is, each meditator probably gets a taste of each of these states—and many others—in the course of a session.